 Fall Markings II is one of my favorites.
 It started out as a color test card that I reworked with random black and white patterns, until suddenly it felt like a finished piece that I can be proud of.

 What inspires or influences you when creating?

 I have been blessed with a very supportive family and friends who push me to always go further.
-I also admire today's artists like Heather Day, Anna Beam, Bobby Clark, Laura Horn, Eileen Noonan, and Kit Agar.
-I think they stepped up the game into abstract art and are constantly influencing people like me to keep creating.
+I also admire contemporary artists like Heather Day, Anna Beam, Bobby Clark, Laura Horn, Eileen Noonan, and Kit Agar.
+I think they stepped up the game in abstract art and are constantly influencing people like me to keep creating.

 Do you have a new project or idea in hand?

-I am looking forward to creating bigger pieces by integrating some new techniques that I have been practicing.
+I'm looking forward to creating larger pieces by integrating some new techniques I've been practicing.

 2025 Where do you see yourself?

 Working in a large art studio overlooking a lake and lots of greenery.

 Finish the sentence: When the going gets tough… take a step back and try something new, you'll realize it wasn't as hard as you first thought.